-You can also add other veggies in this rice pilaf.
-I add a number of veggies to my Vegetable Pulao such as carrots, green beans, peas and corn.
+You can also add other veggies to this rice pilaf.
+I add a number of veggies to my Vegetable Pulao, such as carrots, green beans, peas, and corn.

 Enjoy this pilaf with a side of yogurt or raita.

 If you like this combination of lentils/beans and rice as one-pot meals, check out this Instant Pot Mujadara recipe.
 It is a one-pot version of the popular Lebanese lentils and rice.

 Instant Pot Black eyed peas and Spinach Rice

 - 2 tablespoon Ghee or Oil